MaterializeInc/materialize/doc/developer/design/20240625_source_versioning__table_from_sources.md

 The proposal for the 2nd option (a new system table):

-Introduce a `mz_catalog.mz_available_source_references` with the following columns:
+Introduce a `mz_internal.mz_source_references` with the following columns:

 -   `source_id`: The source (e.g. a Postgres, MySQL, Kafka source) this reference is available for.
--   `reference`: The 'external reference' for this available object, such that using `reference` in a `CREATE TABLE <table_name> FROM SOURCE <source_id> (REFERENCE <reference>)` would construct a table ingesting this upstream reference.
-This is essentially the fully-qualified upstream name of the reference.
--   `columns`: If available, an array of of columns that this external reference would have if it were ingested as a table in Materialize.
+-   `columns`: If available, a `text[]` array of columns that this external reference could have if it were ingested as a table in Materialize.
 This will be NULL for source types where an external registry is needed to determine the upstream schema (e.g. Kafka).
 -   `name`: The object name of the reference.
 E.g. for a Postgres source this is the table name, and for kafka is the topic name.
 -   `namespace`: Any namespace that this reference object exists in, if applicable.
-For Postgres this would be `<database>.<schema>`, for MySQL this would be `<schema>`, and for Kafka this would be NULL.
+For Postgres and MySQL this would be the schema name, and for Kafka this would be NULL.
--   `last_updated_at`: The timestamp of when this reference was fetched from the upstream system.
+-   `updated_at`: The timestamp of when this reference was fetched from the upstream system.

 Note that we do not expose the types of any of the upstream columns, since each source has different constructs for how types are represented, and since some source-types can't